urho-eu/123arol/README.md

 PASSWORD_HASH is a bcrypt hash of a password.
 This must be created and added to .env file before the app is used.

+Always restart the application after changing the .env file.

+### Start

 Start the app in dev mode:
 ```
 $ yarn run dev